prachi-s/DevOpsProject/README.md

 ```

 5. To test the cloud run service, run the following command

-** Make sure you are within the terraform folder before running the above command
+** Make sure you are within the terraform folder before running the below command
 ```bash
 make test
 ```